 A catamaran trip exploring Greece’s Saronic Islands

 As I prepared for a week of sailing the Greek Islands, I felt as though I was about to reunite with an old friend.
-Thirty years had passed since I’d visited Greece, but I clearly remembered the warmth of the people, the flavorful food and the striking contrast of the green hills against the turquoise sea.
-I was a young, inexperienced traveler but knew enough to know that Greece was special.
+Thirty years had passed since I’d visited Greece, but I had clear memories of the delicious food, friendly people, and striking contrast of the green hills against the turquoise sea.
+I was a young, inexperienced traveler but knew enough to understand that Greece was special.

 A Trip to Greece, 30 Years Earlier

 My friend and I had been backpacking in Italy when we decided to add a quick trip to the Greek island of Corfu.
-We took the overnight ferry from Brindisi and landed in Corfu in time for the sunrise.
-We were greeted with ouzo shots and a raucous smashing of plates, at the famous backpacker’s hostel, the Pink Palace.
-We ate, swam, explored the island by scooter and partook in a toga party.
+We dozed on an overnight ferry from Brindisi and landed in Corfu as the sun appeared on the horizon, casting a lemony glow.
+It wasn’t yet breakfast time, and we were greeted with ouzo shots and a raucous smashing of plates, at the famous backpacker’s hostel, the Pink Palace.
+We ate, swam, and explored the island by scooter.
+There was also some late-night revelry, including a backpackers nod to Greek culture, the toga party.

-Fast forward and the midlife me was excited to once more experience the food, culture and history.
-And to trade late-night dancing for early mornings with a pretty view and a cup of coffee.
+Fast forward and midlife me was excited to once more experience the food, culture and history.
+And to trade late-night dancing for early mornings with a cup of coffee and a view.

 Greece has the longest coastline in Europe, and thousands of islands, so I chose Greek Island hopping by sailboat for my return trip.
 Since I’d be traveling on my own, I decided to join a private catamaran charter with Traverse Journeys, a U.S.-based tour operator that offers thoughtfully-curated travel experiences around the world.